quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/029---Understanding-Distributed-Systems-2021-Roberto-Vitillo--/0uds2_part17_Leaderless_repl.md

 - When a client sends a write request, it waits for at least W replicas to acknowledge it before proceeding.
 - For reads, the client queries R replicas and uses the most recent value from the responses.

-The invariant is: \( W + R > N \), which guarantees that at least one record in the read set will reflect the latest write.
+The invariant is: $W + R > N$, which guarantees that at least one record in the read set will reflect the latest write.
 This ensures consistent updates even without a leader. x??

 ---